 The Han Empire, since it was established in 202 BC, however, had never won on battlefields against Xiongnu.

-On the contrary, the Han Empire had to tribute Xiongnu with money, princess, and endure Xiongnu’s constant robbery and occupation on borders.
+On the contrary, the Han Empire had to tribute to Xiongnu with money and princess, and endure the Xiongnu’s constant robbery and occupation of the border areas.

 Golden Crown of the King of Xiongnu — Inner Mongolia Museum (Photo by Dongmaiying)

 Hence, after a few years of preparations, Emperor Wudi decided to fight back against Xiongnu.